Enabling “device flow”

 The authorization server forwards the request content to Authlete’s /device/authorization API (step #3, #4).

-• Request (step #3 using curl command)
+• Request (step #3 in Device Flow Diagram using curl command)

-curl -s -X POST $apiUrl/device/authorization \
+curl -v -X POST https://us.authlete.com/api/21653835348762/device/authorization \

 -H 'Content-type: application/json' \